Alfred Enoch and Rebekah Murrell star in Shakespeare’s classic tragedy

 Cloakroom facilities have been suspended and bag size restrictions (maximum size 40cm x 35cm x 19cm) are in place.

-Venue InformationShakespeare's Globe, 21 New Globe Walk, London, SE1 9DT
+Venue InformationShakespeare's Globe, 21 New Globe Walk, South Bank, SE1 9DT

 Nearest Tube or Train: London Bridge (Jubilee line, Northern line)